Top 10: Automotive Company Sustainability Strategies

 There’s one word to describe the progress that General Motors (GM) has made towards decarbonisation—progress.
 With its Chair & CEO Mary Barra at helm, the company seems to be producing some exciting and innovative vehicles that allow the industry to see what a more sustainable future will look like.
 In doing so, the company breaks the stigma that EVs are boring and incomparable to ICE vehicles.

-In GM’s 2022 Sustainability Report, it provides an overview of its endeavours and achievements with an emphasis on innovation and a dynamic approach to automotive development.
-The company is not hiding in the shadows, but becoming an influencer in this space.
+When it comes to sustainability progress, the company is not hiding in the shadows, but becoming an influencer in this space.
 The development of GM’s Ultium EV platform created a means to electrify all of its vehicles, but simplifying the manufacturing process with a scalable chassis.

 5. Ford